This post may contain affiliate links. Please read our disclosure policy.

 - (1) 10-ounce bag Mini Chocolate Cadbury Eggs

-- 1/2 cup White Chocolate Disks or Chips (optional)
+- 1/2 cup Milk or White Chocolate Chips (optional)

-Fold in flour, baking soda, and salt.
-Mix in cadbury eggs (leave out 1/3 cup for adding to the cookies at the end) and white chocolate chips.
+- Fold in flour, baking soda, and salt.
+Mix in cadbury eggs (leave out 1/3 cup for adding to the cookies at the end) and either milk or white chocolate chips.
 Lightly mix together to allow some of the cadbury eggs to break apart and keep some whole.